sugarcane1001/Emotion-Detection-AI/README.md

 # Emotion-Detection-AI

 This project is built using Python, Flask, and JavaScript.
-It leverages Watson AI's Natural Language Processing (NLP) to classify emotions in text and aims to enhance AI's emotional awareness by accurately detecting emotions in textual data.
+It leverages Watson AI's Natural Language Processing to classify emotions in text and aims to enhance AI's emotional awareness by accurately detecting emotions in textual data.

 ## Project highlights